Diabetes Mellitus

 • Avoid too much fat (especially saturated fat such as animal skin and grease) to protect the cardiovascular system.

 • Avoid drinking too much alcohol.
-It is because alcohol affects efficacy of drugs and may lead to low blood glucose.
+It is because alcohol can increase the risk of side effects from medications and may lead to low blood glucose.
 In addition, drinking alcohol with empty stomach should be avoided.
 If one cannot avoid it, consumption should be limited to less than 2 portions of alcohol for men and less than 1 portion for women every day (1 portion is equal to 300ml of beer / 150ml of red wine / 45ml of spirit).

 Oral Anti-Diabetic Drugs (OAD)

-Prescriptions will be given by doctor according to the body condition, drug reactions and condition of blood glucose control of individual patient.
+Prescriptions will be given by doctor according to the pre-existing diabetic complications, body condition, drug reactions and condition of blood glucose control of individual patient.

 Type Function Example